Americans rely on their cars to commute, run errands, and travel for fun — but how many miles does the average American drive per year?

 The more you drive, the higher your chance of getting into an accident.
-That’s why car insurance companies ask you about your annual mileage when you apply for coverage — if you drive far more than the average driver in your area, you may be more of a risk to insure, which means you may see higher rates.
+That’s why companies ask you about your annual mileage when you apply for car insurance — if you drive far more than the average driver in your area, you may be more of a risk to insure, which means you may see higher rates.

 But most car insurance companies also reward drivers who drive less with low mileage discounts.
 Low mileage discounts generally apply to people who drive less than 7,500 miles per year, but some companies may set their own mileage limit for the discount.